mohametalmeari/Leaderboard/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> A new developer can use this project as a guide to creating a list of scores.
+> A new developer can use this project as a guide to creating a list of tasks.

 To get a local copy up and running, follow these steps.